datacommonsorg/import/docs/counters.md

 #### Suggested User Actions

-1. Ensure that your CSV shape is uniform (every row has the same number of columns)
+1. Ensure that your CSV shape is uniform (every row has the same number of columns).

 ### CSV_HeaderFailure